lzh-mb-mod/RTSCamera/README.md

   - Move your mouse to rotate the camera, or when order panel is opened, drag right button to rotate the camera.

   - Left click on the ground and drag to change the position, direction and width of the formation you selected.

+    - Hold `ctrl` when drag to arrange multiple formations vertically.

+  - Hold `ctrl` and scroll mouse to adjust camera movement speed.

+  - When order panel is closed, you can left click or right click to lock the camera to soldiers.
+Move the camera to unlock it.

 ## Troubleshoot
 - If the launcher can not start: